-Death Jesters wear macabre motley to exaggerate their grotesque appearance.
+Death Jesters wear macabre motley

 Death Jesters have skull-like masks.

-'Do you believe that your actions are your own?
+Do you believe that your actions are your own?
 That it is free will that guides your hand?
 You are but puppets, dancing upon strings held in death's cold claw.
 So come, dance for me upon the stage of battle.
 Fight for me.
 Scream for me.

-Die for me...' - The Gaunt Princeling, Death Jester of the Frozen Stars
+Die for me...'

+- The Gaunt Princeling, Death Jester of the Frozen Stars